fa1zali/code_examples/README.md

 # code_examples
-A repository containing coding examples for new things which i learn or problems that i encounter
+A repository containing coding examples for new things which i learn or problems that i encounter.